 However, that doesn't mean that all traditional education comes at the same price.
 There are a wide range of options under the campus-based education umbrella, from community colleges to state universities to private institutions, which vary dramatically in price.

 Additionally, one of the biggest benefits of traditional education is that many schools offer institutional financial aid, which can dramatically affect the out-of-pocket expense to the student.
-That means that what students are expected to pay is much less than the advertised "sticker price."
+That means students are expected to pay much less than the advertised "sticker price."
 When combined with federal aid options or employer tuition reimbursement, students are often looking at a significantly lower overall cost than they might have anticipated.
 If you're considering an on-campus program but are wary of the cost, be sure to speak with the financial aid office to see what options might be available to you.

 The Cost of Online College

-However, it's important to note that the average cost of online college is still a significant investment.
+It's important to note that the average cost of online college is still a significant investment.
 Many people go into their search for a degree program assuming that online learning will be very inexpensive, and are often surprised when they find out that tuition is still relatively high.
 Even if you do your research and enroll in a high-quality affordable online college, you may still need to rely on federal financial aid (including student loans) and other resources to help pay for an online degree.
 It's also important to note that most online programs do not offer the same kind of institutional aid as traditional, campus-based institutions.

-To assess the cost of their various options, students should contact the financial aid offices of the schools they are considering to learn more about average aid packages, their eligibility for government aid, and tuition costs, and do a comparison of the final dollar amounts they would owe per semester.
-They should also do a full analysis of the overall cost of attendance for the institutions they are considering.
-It's important to determine whether students are expected to be additional, hidden fees relating to things like access to distance learning, technology, online libraries, or materials (for an online program) or student activity fees (for on-campus programs).
-These all must be factored in when calculating the cost of your education, and can add up quickly.
+They should also do a fully analyze the overall cost of attendance for the institutions they are considering.
+It's essential to determine whether students are expected to pay additional hidden fees relating to things like access to distance learning, technology, online libraries, or materials (for an online program) or student activity fees (for on-campus programs).
+These all must be factored in when calculating the cost of your education and can add up quickly.

-While the cost of a college degree can seem overwhelming, savvy students can, with a bit of research, find an affordable option that fits within their budget in addition to meeting their academic needs - whether they ultimately choose to pursue an affordable online college, or find ways to reduce the cost of a traditional, campus-based education.
+While the cost of a college degree can seem overwhelming, savvy students can, with a bit of research, find an affordable option that fits within their budget in addition to meeting their academic needs - whether they ultimately choose to pursue an affordable online college, or find ways to reduce the cost of traditional, campus-based education.

 Request Information